oleksii-shepel/angular-webrtc-with-signaling-server/README.md

 cd ..
 ```

-2. Open your browser to https://localhost:4200/ and copy link in address bar.
+2. Open your browser to https://localhost:4200/ and copy link displayed in address bar.
 You will see video stream that is captured by your camera.

 3. Open additional windows with link copied to simulate peer connections